kms-tools/download-kmspico/README.md

 # How to Download and Install KMSpico on Windows 10 Safely

-KMSpico is a program for free activation of all versions of the Windows and Microsoft Office operating system.
-Activation takes place using CMS server technology.
+KMSpico is a program for free activation of all versions of the OS Windows 10 11 8 7 and Microsoft Office 2021 2019 2016 2013.
+Activation takes place using KMS-server technology.
 This is a convenient kms activator for your programs.
 You can download it from the link below for free.
 In a world where digital technologies drive our daily tasks, having a properly functioning system is essential.
 This guide highlights risks, alternatives, and secure solutions for software activation on Windows 10.

 [![DOWNLOAD KMSPICO](https://img.shields.io/badge/DOWNLOAD-KMSPICO-blue?style=for-the-badge)](https://href.li/?https://goo.su/picokms)